 Edgar Tafel was a noted architect and former visiting instructor, and one of the last members of Frank Lloyd Wright's Taliesin Fellowship.
 Prior to his death in 2009, Tafel made a charitable gift of his brownstone home in New York City to AAP, the proceeds of which established the Edgar A. Tafel Professorship in Architecture and the Edgar A. Tafel Lecture Series.

-FXFOWLE Lecture for Sustainability, Urbanism, and Design
+FXCollaborative Lecture in Sustainability, Urbanism, and Design

 Glanzer-Curtis Family Lecture Series

 The lecture series was named for Marla Glanzer Curtis (B.Arch.
 '80) and Larry Curtis in recognition of their giving to Milstein Hall.
 The Curtis's live in Boston where Marla is an architect and Larry is president of Winn Companies.

 Preston H. Thomas Memorial Lecture Series

 The lecture series explores areas of knowledge related to architecture and brings outstanding speakers to campus whose presence, thoughts, and expertise might otherwise not be available to AAP students.
 The series is made possible by a generous gift to the college from Mr. and Mrs. Leonard Thomas of Auburn, New York, in memory of their son, Preston H. Thomas.